GrrrDog/TLS-Redirection/README.md

 However, there are various types of certificates.
 For example, certificates with wildcard names.
 It means that several servers may use a shared certificate.

 And it should be kept in mind that TLS works at the application level and does not know anything about the underlying protocols (IP, transport protocol).
 Thus, when a client connects to a server, the attacker can perform a MITM attack and redirect the client to another server (with a shared certificate).
 At the same time, it is not possible for client to find out which specific server it is connected.

+Why "TLS redirection"?
+The initial name of the attacks is Virtual Host Confusion.
+Virtual Host Confusion is a part of a larger issue that stems from the SSL/TLS architecture (for example, an attack can be performed not only with the HTTP protocol).
+So TLS redirection covers a wider range of attacks including Virtual Host Confusion.
+Depending on circumstances you can use any of these terms.

 **What are the consequences?**